-- 1. Effective for annual periods beginning on or after 1 April 2021 - 2.
-Effective for annual periods beginning on or after 1 January 2022 - 3.
-Effective for annual periods beginning on or after 1 January 2023 - 4.
-Effective date not yet determined - Effective for common control combinations that occur on or after the beginning of the first annual period beginning on or after 1 January 2022
+- 1. Effective for annual periods beginning on or after 1 January 2023 - 2.
+Effective for annual periods beginning on or after 1 January 2024 - 3.
+Effective date not yet determined

 The management is currently assessing the possible impact of the new or amended standards and interpretations on the Group's results and financial position in the first year of application.
-Certain other new standards and interpretations have also been issued but are not yet effective and are not expected to have material impact on the Group's consolidated financial statements.